The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Conclusion

-The Messenger of Prayers teaches that every sincere intention finds a way.
+The Messenger of Prayers teaches that every sincere intention finds a path.

-In many Indigenous traditions, objects worn close to the heart – feathers, medicine bags, eagle symbols – serve to keep alive this relationship between earth and sky.
+In many indigenous traditions, objects worn close to the heart – feathers, medicine bags, eagle-related symbols – serve to keep this relationship between earth and sky alive.

 They do not replace prayer.